Slip & Falls in Commercial Businesses

 Slip-and-fall victims must show that the property owner knew or should have known about the unreasonably dangerous condition that caused the slip and fall and subsequently failed to correct it or adequately warn about it.A Swift And Thorough Investigation Is Crucial

 The Boston personal injury attorneys at Bellotti Law Group, P.C. know a thorough and swift investigation of your claim is critical to its success.
 Sometimes, knowledge of a dangerous condition can be automatically imputed to business owners if the hazardous condition was created by an employee (e.g., not placing "wet floor" signs after cleaning) or if there was enough time for a dangerous condition to be reasonably discovered and repaired before the slip and fall (i.e., a rotten banana peel found, signifying the condition had been in place for enough time to be reasonably discovered and remedied).
 We may even show that a condition occurs with such frequency that it should have been reasonably known and remedied by store owners (e.g., grapes falling to ground from slanted cart consistently).
 Perhaps "warnings" given were not clearly visible or effective as to absolve the premises owner of liability.
 Our attorneys will amass a team of experts if necessary to give your claim the highest chance for success.
-Call us today at 617-225-2100 or use our safe and secure contact form.
+Call us today for a free consultation at 617-225-2100 or use our safe and secure contact form.